Learn something new every day

 More Info... by email

 A stomach obstruction is a defect or a physical blockage in the organ that can cause a number of uncomfortable symptoms.
 In most cases, obstruction occurs at the narrow base of the stomach where it meets the duodenum, a section of tissue called the pyloric valve or sphincter.
-When stomach obstruction is present in infancy, the cause is usually a genetic defect in the valve that prevents it from relaxing and expanding.
+When an obstruction is present in infancy, the cause is usually a genetic defect in the valve that prevents it from relaxing and expanding.
 Blockages later in life may be caused by benign polyps, scar tissue from injury or surgery, ulcers, hernias, or cancerous tumors.
 Treatment decisions are made based on the underlying cause and severity of symptoms, but most patients need either clinical or surgical procedures to permanently correct stomach obstructions.